The Halls of Residence On Campus are available to all full-time registered students.

 - You are expected to accept and be fully tolerant of the diversity of people living on campus

-- Treat with respect the staff of the Universisty who are providing Residences Services ( for example Reception, Security, Maintenance, Cleaners, Inspectors Adminstrators professional staff and management staff )
+- Treat with respect the staff of the Universisty who are providing Residences Services ( for example Reception, Security, Maintenance, Cleaners, Inspectors Adminstrators, Professional and Management staff )

-Full details of the terms and conditions of living on campus are contained in your Resident's Handbook, your License to Reside (available to view in your residents' account online once a room is booked but not granted until you check-in and please note that terms and conditions of booking are separate),
+Full details of the terms and conditions of living on campus are contained in your Resident's Handbook, your License to Reside (available to view in your residents' account online once a room is booked but not granted until you check-in.
+Please note that terms and conditions of booking are separate tomthe Licence to Reside).

 |Open plan fully equipped